 Iodine is a naturally occurring element necessary for human growth and metabolic function.
-Its chemical symbol is I and its atomic number of 53 on the Periodic Table of Elements makes it one of the rarer earth elements necessary for life.
-Most of the earth’s iodine can be found in the oceans.
+Its chemical symbol is I and its atomic number is 53 on the Periodic Table of Elements.
+It is one of the rarer earth elements necessary for life.
+Most of the earth's iodine can be found in the oceans.

 What Is Elemental Iodine?

 In nature, iodine exists as elemental iodine or as an iodide.
 Elemental iodine is two iodine atoms bonded together.
 In this form, iodine should never be ingested or applied directly to skin or tissue.
 It is highly corrosive and will cause severe damage to tissue on contact.
 Although, unless you're in a laboratory setting, it's unlikely you're going to come in contact with elemental iodine.

 Iodide is the ion state of iodine, occurring when iodine bonds with another element, such as potassium.
 In this form, iodine can be ingested or applied topically (such as with povidone iodine, an iodide).
 Dietary iodine also occurs naturally as an iodide, such as potassium iodide or sodium iodide (the kind typically placed into salt).
 When you purchase iodine from the local drug store, it's usually an iodide solution.
 This combination allows the body to absorb and use it safely.
 So iodine and iodide are simply different expressions of the same element.
 Iodides simply represent a safe form of iodine for ingestion.
 Iodides do have the drawback of requiring additional energy from the body to break the iodide bond to use the iodine.

 Nascent Iodine: A Better Option